 In a Michelson interferometer, light of wavelength 632.8 nm from a He-Ne laser is used.
 When one of the mirrors is moved by a distance , 8 fringes move past the field of view.
 What is the value of the distance ?

-In a thermally stabilized lab, a Michelson interferometer is used to monitor the temperature to ensure it stays constant.
-The movable mirror is mounted on the end of a 1.00-m-long aluminum rod, held fixed at the other end.
+In a thermally stabilised lab, a Michelson interferometer is used to monitor the temperature to ensure it stays constant.
+The movable mirror is mounted on the end of a 1.00-m-long aluminium rod, held fixed at the other end.
 The light source is a He Ne laser, .
 The resolution of this apparatus corresponds to the temperature difference when a change of just one fringe is observed.
 Find the temperature difference.
-Use a value of for the thermal expansion coefficient of aluminum.
+Use a value of for the thermal expansion coefficient of aluminium.

 A microscope slide is 10.0 cm long.
 One end of the slide is separated from a glass plate by a sheet of paper, while the other end of the slide is in contact with the glass plate.
 The slide is illuminated from directly above by light from a sodium lamp that has a wavelength .
 A fringe pattern is seen along the slide, the pattern contains 14 fringes per centimeter.
 The slide is then immersed in an unknown liquid.
 When immersed in the liquid, 18 fringes per centimeter are observed.
 What is the liquid’s refractive index?

 A Michelson interferometer has two arms of equal length.
 A mercury light of wavelength 546 nm is used for the interferometer and stable fringes are observed.
 One of the arms is moved by 2.2 μm.
 How many fringes will cross the observing field?
 State your answer to the nearest fringe.

 When the traveling mirror of a Michelson interferometer is moved m, exactly 95 fringes pass by a point on the observation screen.
 What is the wavelength of the light used?
 Give your answer to three significant figures.